 - Carrying a water bottle – keeping a reusable water bottle with you at all times will help remind you to drink water more frequently.

 - Setting reminders – it can be easy to forget to drink water in our busy day-to-day lives.
 Setting reminders on your phone or using specific reminder apps can be a great way to keep you hydrated at regular intervals throughout the day.

 - Infusing your water – if you find the taste of water too plain, add some flavour by infusing fruits or vegetables.
 Lemon, mint, berries and cucumber are great at adding flavour to your water and making it more enjoyable to drink.

 - Avoid drinking to much caffeine or alcohol – these beverages can have a diuretic effect, leading to increased urine output and potential dehydration.
 Be sure to balance out drinks like coffee, tea or alcohol with extra water intake.

 - Eat water-rich foods – include foods with high water content in your diet, like watermelon, cucumbers and oranges.
 These are examples of foods that will help to contribute to your daily water intake.

 - Drink water with meals – get into the habit of drinking a glass of water before each meal.
 This will not only help with your hydration but also aid in digestive health.

 Looking for more health advice?

-Check out our other blogs here.
-Or to book an appointment, call our clinic on 03 5977 7488.
+Check out our other blogs here or for more tailored nutrition advice or wellness services get in touch today.
+To book an appointment, call our clinic on 03 5977 7488.
 Our friendly reception staff will help direct you to the most appropriate practitioner for your specific needs.